RKNF404/chromium-hardening-guide/pages/CONFIG_GEN.md

 Then right click that shortcut and click `Pin To Taskbar`.
 And that's it, your browser will now launch with the flags in the wrapper script whenever it is opened from the icon or invoked as a handler.
 (The shortcut can be deleted by the way, the taskbar pin will be unaffected)

-After following these steps, in the same directory as `chromewrapper.bat` add the script's resulting `80-hardening-guide-flags.conf` file (it should output to a `flags/` folder) to that directory.
+After following these steps, in the same directory as `ChromeWrapper.ps1` add the script's resulting `80-hardening-guide-flags.conf` file (it should output to a `flags/` folder) to that directory.

 If you no longer wish to use the wrapper, simply run the `chromewrapperRegCleaner.reg` registry file.
 It will delete all instances where chromewrapper is a handler.
 You can also just deselect it as the default browser in the settings to retain the functionality for later.